seemantk/nrapm/README.md

 # nrapm - New Relic instrumentation for Unix (and not only) shells.

-nrapm is a shell command, that sends metric events and logs to a [New Relic monitoring and observability platform](https://www.newrelic.com).
-In fact, this tool is your [APM instrument](https://newrelic.com/platform/application-monitoring) for a shell scripts. nrapm is very efficient and lean application, for most platform, nrapm binary do have a size only about 4Mb, which make it suitable for use in most embedded applications as well.
+`nrapm` is a shell command that sends metric events and logs to the [New Relic monitoring and observability platform](https://www.newrelic.com).
+In fact, this tool is your [APM instrument](https://newrelic.com/platform/application-monitoring) for shell scripts. `nrapm` is a very efficient and lean application on most platforms, wuth a binary size of about 4Mb, and can be used in most embedded applications as well.

 ## Compilation and Installation

-nrapm is written in [Rust language](https://www.rust-lang.org/) and in order to be compiled from the source, requires Rust version at least 1.62 that have to be [installed](https://www.rust-lang.org/tools/install) on your build server.
-Before continue, check that you have you build environment ready
+`nrapm` is written in [Rust](https://www.rust-lang.org/) and requires a minimum Rust version 1.62 to [compile from source](https://www.rust-lang.org/tools/install).
+There are no other dependencies.

+Verify that your build environment is ready, by running:

 ```shells
 $ cargo --version
 cargo 1.62.0 (a748cf5a3 2022-06-08)
 ```

-When ready, check our [nrapm source code](https://github.com/vulogov/nrapm) to your build host, change directory to the project root and run
+Now, you can check out the [nrapm source code](https://github.com/vulogov/nrapm) to your build host, change directory to the project root.

+To build development version of `nrapm`, you can run:

 ```shells
 $ cargo build